 But, when his tightened fist won’t fit back up through the container’s slender neck, he bursts into tears and panics, having imprisoned his clenched fingers inside a jar full of hazelnuts, where the solution is as simple as releasing his grip.

 I’ve heard that monkeys do this in real life.
-In tests, they supposedly leave their fists inside the jars, indefinitely, unwilling to release the nuts but also anxious about being caught in the jar.
+In tests, they will supposedly leave their fists inside the jars indefinitely, unwilling to release the nuts but also anxious about being caught in the jar.
 And I am fascinated.